opencoweb/coweb/docs/tutorial/install.rst

       $ source /desired/project/path/bin/activate

 #.
-Use :file:`pip` to install :py:mod:`coweb` package and its dependencies in the virtual environment.
+Use :file:`pip` to install the latest stable :py:mod:`coweb` package from `PyPI`_ and its dependencies in the virtual environment.

    .. sourcecode:: console

-      $ cd servers/python
-      $ pip install .
+      $ pip install OpenCoweb

 #.
 Use the :file:`pycoweb` command to create a new coweb deployment in the virtual environment root.